AtzoriMarco/InSituPackage/README.md

 ### 3.4 Nek5000 (v17):

-1) Before compiling a case with the InSitu implementation, export Python-path enrivoment variables with the script:
+1) Before compiling a case with InSitu implementation, export Python-path enrivoment variables with the script:

 ```bash